Building for PyLith development#

 Important

-The installer will create a virtual environment for PyLith.
 You will need to activate this virtual environment for PyLith in every shell (terminal) where you want to build or use PyLith.
-You may want to add source $PYLITH_DIR/pylith-debug/bin/activate to your .bashrc or local setup.sh file.

 Configure the installer.